Christian observances of Jewish holidays: Within Christianity

 The festivals of the pitiful and miserable Jews are soon to march upon us one after the other and in quick succession: the feast of Trumpets, the feast of Tabernacles, the fasts.
 There are many in our ranks who say they think as we do.
 Yet some of these are going to watch the festivals and others will join the Jews in keeping their feasts and observing their fasts.
 I wish to drive this perverse custom from the Church right now.

+The second century bishop of Hierapolis, Claudius Apollinaris, voiced his objections to how some were either keeping the Passover, or how some were interpreting the events that formed the foundation of the Christian custom.